rashmi-fit/100-daysOf-Python_challenge/season2/log.md

 Day12 : 7th Oct 2022
 What i did : learnt about string
 How i felt : I still need to learn and implement a lot

+Day13 : 7th Oct 2022
+What i did : learnt about string
+How i felt : I still need to learn and implement a lot

+Day14 : 7th Oct 2022
+What i did : learnt about string
+How i felt : I still need to learn and implement a lot

+Day15 : 9th Oct 2022
+What i did : learnt about linkedlist
+How i felt : trying to solve from geeksforgeeks